 More bells and whistles:

-- Modular section is on caster wheels so the can the sections can be mobile.
+- Modular section is on caster wheels so the sections can be mobile.
 Chose what I hope are non-marking wheels.

 - some random screws jutting out act as fancy tool hangers